southwick-associates/salicprep/github_vignettes/workflow-overview.md

 The anonymized production data is created at this stage.

-**Deduplication:** No duplicates should be included in the production customer table, and we will want to check the state-supplied customer ID at this stage by using first name, last name, and date of birth (if provided by the agency).
+**Customer Deduplication:** No duplicates should be included in the production customer table, and we will want to check the state-supplied customer ID at this stage by using first name, last name, and date of birth (if provided by the agency).
+See [Customer Deduplication](customer-deduplication.md) for more info.

+**Residency Identifcation:**: State agencies may or may not provide a transaction-level residency variable.
+If not, a sequence of steps will need to be performed to identify residency.
+See [Residency Identification](residency-identification.md) for more info.

 ### 6-Final Validation